nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

 ## Disabling TrackPoint as a wakeup source on T14 Gen 5 AMD

 I've seen a pattern already as above so I *should* be able to apply the same method.
-I see the TrackPoint device, `TPPS/2 Elan TrackPoint`, in the udev device tree.
+The TrackPoint device, `TPPS/2 Elan TrackPoint`, can be found in the udev device tree.

 ```bash
 $ udevadm info --tree